 - Accept projects that challenge you

-Confidence is a major key component to embracing and defining your own empowerment focus.
+Confidence is a major key component in embracing and defining your own empowerment focus.
 Whether you feel confident in your current abilities, experience, and comfortable with your personal and professional life or if you are feeling a lack of confidence, the empowering tips above can help you define your direction.
 Feeling less confident is not a weakness; it is an opportunity to focus on areas you can grow in.

 Creating a mission statement or mantra and setting personal and professional goals can boost confidence and empower you.
 Confidence is being certain about the truth; knowing and appreciating one’s own abilities through that truth.
 To be certain of something you should feel comfortable and knowledgeable.
 Goals that include opportunities to learn, challenge comfort zones, inspire creating, connecting with supportive others, and promote inner happiness build confidence, which empowers individuals to accept and celebrate their unique qualities.